atomist-attic/rug-rugs/README.md

 $ rug generate atomist-rugs:rug-editors:NewStarterRugProject ruggery
 ```

-Note the `projectName` parameter is different in that you do not need
+Note the project name parameter is different in that you do not need
 to supply the name of the parameter, just the value.
 This is because
-the `projectName` parameter is required for all generators.
-This
+the project name parameter is required for all generators.
+This will
-will create a directory named `ruggery` and populate it with a working
+create a directory named `ruggery` and populate it with a working Rug
-Rug archive project with a standard layout and TypeScript dependencies
+archive project with a standard layout and TypeScript dependencies and
+a simple editor.
+It will also contain supporting files, e.g., a
-and a simple editor.
-You can use the editors in this project to add
+license and code of conduct.
+You can use the editors in this project
-more Rugs to the generated project.
+to add more Rugs to the generated project.

 ## Support